zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-18-LCM-Low-Input-RNA-Library-Prep.md

 | #26 (Frag E) | 0.223              | 5.798                            | 9          | E7500S-22 | CGTACG |
 | #27 (Frag E) | 0.188              | 4.888                            | 9          | E7500S-19 | GTGAAA |

+## Final Library Results

+These look absolutely amazing.
+In the future any cDNA concentration of less than 5 ng/uL could probably benefit from 11 insterad of 9 cycles but these look so so good! yay!

 ----